flag0010/python_common/README.md

 python_common contains a single script, common.py, with a number of python functions I find useful.
 There are no dependencies outside the python2.7 standard lib.

-Functions by category are as follows:
+Functions by category are as follows, see the source for documentation:

 -Stats and Math